splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-cases-schedules.rst

 .. _ii-use-cases-schedules:

-Scenarios: Schedules in Incident Intelligence
+Scenarios for notifying the correct responder using schedules in Incident Intelligence
 *********************************************************************************************

 .. meta::